openshift/enhancements/enhancements/builds/entitlements.md

 How the CSI plugin is packaged (see the open questions) could entail some longer term risk based on which choice is made.

-The intent of the associated whitelist for which namespaces can access entitlements is to give administrators sufficient control around who can access entitlements.
+The intent of the associated whitelist for which namespaces can access entitlements is to give administrators sufficient control around who can access which entitlements.
 If not, it would seem we would need to create a new API type that RBAC could be defined off of to get more granular authorization.

 ## Design Details